 Susan was unable to walk properly

-Genie’s family treated her like a monster, forcing spooned food into her mouth as quickly as possible, and if she choked or didn’t swallow quickly enough, the person feeding her rubbed the food on her face.
-However, her mother told the researchers that she was not allowed to feed Genie, and she tried to give her food late at night around 11:00 PM.
+Genie’s family treated her with disgust, often forcing spoonfuls of food into her mouth as quickly as possible.
+If she choked or didn’t swallow fast enough, they would rub the food on her face.
+According to Genie’s mother, she was not allowed to feed Genie and could only give her food late at night around 11:00 PM.

 Genie Was Physically and Emotionally Abused